Written For ParentCircle Website new design update

-Did you know that the vegetables you cook at home lose most of their nutrient content in the process?
-Read on to know more how to retain nutrients in food with right way of cooking.
+Most people are not aware that the vegetables they cook at home lose most of their nutrient content in the process.
+Read on to know more how to retain nutrients in food with right way of cooking

 During cooking, the natural forms of many foods are processed for human consumption.
 Many physical and chemical reactions occur during the processing or preparation of foods.
-Selection of the right cooking method to maximise the nutritional quality of your meal is the key to healthy eating.
+The selection of the right cooking method to maximize the nutritional quality of your meal is the key to healthy eating.
 There is no perfect method of cooking that conserves all nutrients.
 This article helps you understand the effects of cooking on the nutrients in food and ways to retain its nutritional value.

-What's wrong: What do you do when you see a worm squiggling in your cauliflower?
+What's wrong: What do you do when you see a worm sniggling in your cauliflower?
 Boil the florets in water?
-Well, that’s certainly not the best way to do it because boiling kills the antioxidants such as vitamin C along with the worm.
-Microwaving also reduces cauliflower’s nutrient content.
+Well, this is not the best way to do it because boiling kills the antioxidants such as Vitamin C along with the worm.
+Microwaving also reduces cauliflower's nutrient content.

 What's right: Try steaming it instead.
 Steaming preserves the vitamin C and retains the crunchiness of the vegetable.
 To get rid of the worms, simply wash the florets in running water or water to which some salt has been added.